 These details have been developed through the involvement of representatives of the people it is intended to support.
-(Retain details of all consultation).
 By the end of September each year they will be revisited with representatives of the disabled children (and/or their parents), young people and adults who are, at that time, members of our school.
 (A record of this revisiting will be reported to the Governing Body and taken into the Public Minutes of its Meeting).